bennyb0y/burrito-rater/docs/CLOUDFLARE_MIGRATION.md

 # Cloudflare Migration Guide

+> **Note**: This document is for historical reference.
+The migration has been completed, and all migration scripts and Next.js API routes have been removed from the codebase.
+The application now uses Cloudflare Workers exclusively for its API.

 This document outlines the migration of the Burrito Rater application from SQLite with Prisma to Cloudflare D1 and Workers.

 ## Architecture Overview